rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 > -  Perform transformations using PySpark
 > -  Clean and enrich data.
 > -  Use  pyspark.sql.functions (broadcast join) for efficient merging of datasets.
-> -  Create new derived dataframes via suitable and meaningful transformations.
+> -  Create newly derived dataframes via suitable and meaningful transformations.
 > -  Apply window, join, to_timestamp, and rank functions for advanced processing and filtering.

 > Data Storage
 > Save the transformed data in Parquet format to the silver container.

-#### Step 8: Load Data into Azure Synapse Analytics
+### Step 8: Load Data into Azure Synapse Analytics
 Create an Azure Synapse Analytics Workspace:
 - Navigate to Azure Synapse Analytics → Create a new Synapse Workspace
 - Enable Serverless SQL Pools for querying ADLS data without provisioning a dedicated SQL instance.